Visiting the Florida Keys does not mean visiting Key West. There are excellent reasons to stop well short of the end of the road.

 Here’s a guide to some of the best things to do in Islamorada, with an emphasis on the recent additions.

-The taproom is decorated in a colorful Keys-worthy way — with mosaics made from thousands of bottle caps from breweries worldwide – and it offers board games that keep kids (or adults) occupied.
-There is always a variety of beers, so it’s fun to try a flight of different brews.
+Its taproom is decorated in a colorful Keys-worthy way — with mosaics made from thousands of bottle caps from breweries worldwide – and it offers board games that keep kids (or adults) occupied.
+Here too there are always a variety of beers you can try as flights.

 On the night we visited, the brewery’s large community space next to the taproom was filled with people engrossed in a painting class.